 “Title” can be used for searching for individual songs but it may accidentally return records for anthologies or songbooks with similar song titles.
 Click on “details” then use “Find” in your browser to verify an exact match for your song.
 Type quotation marks around a title with common words and search as a key “word” to retrieve the best results.

 Subject searching usually works only for retrieving whole songbooks devoted to one subject, such as “Bride’s Guide to Wedding Music,” which has the subject heading “Wedding Music.”
 If you need assistance finding songs on a theme, there are many resources to help you identify individual songs to search.
 Feel free to ask for assistance.

-See the Subject Guide for Music for more guidance.
+See the Subject Guide for Jazz for more guidance.

 Ball State’s Music Librarian, Amy Edmonds, offers one-on-one research consultations in person or by e-mail.
 Contact her if you need assistance.

 For assistance in locating scores, recordings, or books, contact Music Collection staff at 765-285-8188, or the music librarian at 765-285-5065.